Services for students at Shoalhaven Campus

 Student Support Adviser

-Our Student Support Adviser, Sue Leppan, can help you with any questions you have about your studies, including providing information about academic support or referring you to other services provided at UOW Shoalhaven and in the local community.
+Sue Leppan, our Student Accessibility & Inclusion Specialist, can help you with any questions you have about your studies, including providing information about academic support or referring you to other services provided at UOW Shoalhaven and in the local community.

 Some of the things we might be able to help you with include: